BoboTiG/ebook-reader-dict/docs/sv/README.md

 # Swedish Dictionary For Your eBook Reader

+> 🥇 That page needs to be translated to **Swedish**.
+If you can give a hand, that would be awesome 🥰

 **eBook Reader Dictionaries** is a collaborative project using the vast [Wiktionary](https://sv.wiktionary.org/) database to create a full dictionary, updated on a daily basis.

 ## Interesting Features